Universal Gaussian Quantization with Side Information using Polar Lattices: Preliminaries

-\paragraph{Polar codes.} Before we discuss Polar codes, we review some prerequisites for our discussion. \begin{definition} For a channel $P_{Y|X}$ with a binary input $X$ and (possibly continuous) output $Y$, the Bhattacharya parameter $\mathcal{Z}(X|Y)$ is given by
+\paragraph{Polar codes} It will be convenient to recall a general definition of Bhattacharyya parameter for our discussion on Polar codes. \begin{definition} For a channel $P_{Y|X}$ with a binary input $X$ and (possibly continuous) output $Y$, the Bhattacharyya parameter $Z(X\mid Y)$ is given by

+\end{definition} The following proposition relates the parameter $Z(X\mid Y)$ with the conditional entropy $H(X\mid Y)$ of the rv $X$ given the rv $Y$. \begin{proposition}[{\cite[Proposition 2]{Arikan09}}] For rvs $X$ and $Y$ with $X\in \{0,1\},$ we have